 Following her graduation from Princeton University, where she studied ecology and evolutionary biology, Lauren Anderson worked as a high-tech college recruiter on and off for five years to finance her further education and adventures at the nexus of conservation and development.
 She lived, studied and worked in Costa Rica, Mauritius and Rodrigues.
 Lauren earned her master’s degree in international relations from the Johns Hopkins University School of Advanced International Studies (SAIS) and launched into a career with the United Nations.
-Under the United Nations family of organizations, Lauren has supported the sustainable development of island countries and written extensively on the UN’s efforts to fight Ebola and to address violence against women globally.
+Under the United Nations family of organizations, she has supported the sustainable development of island countries and global efforts to fight Ebola and COVID-19.
 Lauren also serves as an eco-writer and editorial consultant for the International Institute of Sustainable Development (IISD) and an adjunct professor in the Africana Studies Program of Rowan University.
 Lauren currently resides with her family in South Jersey.
 Recruited is her first novel.